liip/drifter/docs/roles/python.rst

 Install Pip and Virtualenv along with dev dependencies.
 Dependencies to build the Pillow package are also installed.

-Both Python 2 and Python are always installed, for example to facilitate tests on multiple python version, the parameter below only change the behavior of python related roles.
+Both Python 2 and Python 3 are always installed, for example to facilitate tests on multiple python version, the parameter below only change the behavior of python related roles.

 Parameters
 ----------

--  **python_version**: Either version 2 or 3, defaults to "2"
+-  **python_version**: version of Python to use.
+Can be 2 or 3, defaults to "3"
 -  **pip_version** : the version of pip to install in the virtual environment.
 Defaults to 9.0.1.
 -  **setuptools_version** : the version of setuptools to install in the virtual environment.
 Defaults to 28.8.0.